Said-Meza/React_REST-Countries-API-with-color-theme-/README.md

+#first version
+    -- no working dark mode
+    -- no working infiniti scroll
+    -- no working more about country
+    -- no working form

+#second version
+    -- no working dark mode
+    -- no working infiniti scroll
+    -- no working more about country

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.